Better tomorrow starts now

 Stefanie has a particular interest in supporting women through their personal growth journey, specifically in the areas of self-esteem and anxiety.
 She is deeply committed to helping her clients navigate the complexities of life changes, guiding them towards personal growth and self-empowerment.

 Stefanie is fluent in both English and Spanish.
 She is working under the direct supervision of the program director, Ilona Naroditskiy, LPC.
-Stefanie accepts Aetna and Mental Health Consultants insurance plans.
-She is not in network with any other insurance plans, but she does offer services on a reduced fee schedule.
-Contact us for information about fees and payment options.
+Stefanie only offers Telehealth services at this time.

-Stefanie offers both In Person and Telehealth services.
+Riley offers both in-person and telehealth services.

 If you would like to request a new client appointment with one of our therapists, please fill out this form and we will contact you as soon as an opening becomes available: